 A small army of gods stands at the edge of a river, grasping at a salmon which dips and dives, teasing them.
 When they finally catch it, the fish turns into a boy with bright eyes and red hair: Loki, who tricked blind Hodr into killing his brother – Baldr, the god of light – with a mistletoe-tipped arrow.
 Later, a wolf swallows the sun and the nine worlds come to an end.

 The woman telling the story is dressed in black, standing with a drum on an empty stage.
 Her name is Emily Parrish and she does this for a living.
-We’re listening to her on fold-up chairs on the top floor of an old warehouse in South London, in a bare room with plaster coming off the walls.
+We’re listening to her on fold-up chairs on the top floor of an old warehouse, in a bare room with plaster coming off the walls.

 This is the second year of Fairytales for Grown-Ups at the Bargehouse (from 11 to 15 December).
 It’s organised by the Crick Crack Club, which is named after a Haitian storytelling call and response.
 Teller: ‘Crick?’
 Audience: ‘Crack!’
 Teller: ‘Honour?’
 Audience: ‘Respect!’
 Ben Haggarty, the founder of the club, says he isn’t sure who or what is being honoured and respected.
 He’s been telling stories for a living since 1981.

 Every performance is a ‘recreation’.
 Not only are the words different, but body language, tone and the speed of narration vary according to what the audience responds to.
 Sometimes, Haggarty told me, you can surprise yourself by telling a story you’ve known a long time through the eyes of a character who’s usually just part of the scenery.
 He sees the texts of early epics as ‘crafted notes’, mnemonic aids with gaps for storyteller and audience to fill in.